TikhonJelvis/RL-book/chapter2/chapter2.md

 As we've said earlier, the reason we covered Markov Processes is because we want to make our way to Markov Decision Processes (the framework for Reinforcement Learning algorithms) by adding incremental features to Markov Processes.
 This section covers an intermediate framework between Markov Processes and Markov Decision Processes, and is known as Markov Reward Processes.
 We essentially just include the notion of a numerical *reward* to a Markov Process each time we transition from one state to the next.
 These rewards will be random, and all we need is to specify the probability distributions of these rewards as we make state transitions.

 The main problem to solve regarding Markov Reward Processes is to calculate how much reward we would accumulate (in expectation, starting from each of the states) if we let the Process run indefinitely, bearing in mind that future rewards need to be discounted appropriately (otherwise the sum of rewards can blow up to $\infty$).
-In order to solve the problem of calculating expected accumulative rewards from each state, we will first set up some formalism for general Markov Reward Processes, develop some (elegant) theory on calculating rewards accumulation, write plenty of code (based on the theory), and apply the theory and code to the simple inventory example (which we will embellish with rewards equal to negative of the costs incurred at the store).
+In order to solve the problem of calculating expected accumulative rewards from each state, we will first set up some formalism for general Markov Reward Processe, develop some (elegant) theory on calculating rewards accumulation, write plenty of code (based on the theory), and apply the theory and code to the simple inventory example (which we will embellish with rewards equal to negative of the costs incurred at the store).
+Let us start with the formal definition.

-### Formalism of Markov Reward Processes

 \begin{definition}
-A {\em Discrete-Time Markov Reward Process} is a Discrete-Time Markov Process, along with:
+A {\em Markov Reward Process} is a Markov Process, along with:
 \begin{itemize}
 \item A time-indexed sequence of {\em Reward} random variables $R_t \in \mathbb{R}$ for each time $t=1, 2, \ldots$
 \item Markov Property (including Rewards): $\mathbb{P}[(R_{t+1}, S_{t+1}) | S_t, S_{t-1}, \ldots, S_0] = \mathbb{P}[(R_{t+1}, S_{t+1}) | S_t]$ for all $t \geq 0$